Student-centric advice and objective recommendations

 Types of disability support programs

 Basic disability support programs meet the minimum requirements for disability accommodations (as required by law).
 They typically have no professional learning specialists as faculty or staff, and the Dean of Students is responsible for reading documentation and awarding accommodations.
-There are typically no specialized services for students with learning disabilities, so students resort to using the writing center, math center, and other general services that are available to all students.

 Comprehensive disability support programs offer students the option of a fee-based program for those who need a more structured learning system.
 These programs have students meet either weekly or biweekly with professionals who help them with their study skills, organizational skills, and time management.
-These professionals also listen to any difficulties their students are having and advocate on their behalf if need be.
-Students interested in these programs are required to fill out separate applications for acceptance into these programs, in addition to the typical college admissions application.
+These professionals also listen to any difficulties their students are having and advocate on their behalf, if need be.

 Also consider: